DrMHY/homepage.github.io/_pages/about.md

 - Coordinator for: (SHU-MSc) Empirical Methods in Organization and Management Research, 2018-
 - Coordinator for: (SHU-Undergraduate) Project Management, 2021-
 - Coordinator for: (SHU-Undergraduate) Qualitative Research in Management, 2020-
-- Coordinator for: (SHU-Undergraduate) Management Thinking (BA Introduction), 2020-
+- Coordinator for: (SHU-Undergraduate) Management Thinking, 2020-
 - Coordinator for: (UTS-MEM) Engineering Project Preparation, 2021-
 - Coordinator for: (UTS-MEM) Judgement and Decision Making, 2021-2021
 - Instructor for: (SHU-Undergraduate) New Retailing Management, 2021-2022
 - Instructor for: (SHU-Undergraduate) Principles of Management, 2019-2019
 - TA for: (SHU-Undergraduate) Marketing Foundations, 2020-2020
-- TA for: (SHU-Undergraduate) Management Thinking (BA Introduction), 2019-2019
+- TA for: (SHU-Undergraduate) Management Thinking, 2019-2019
 - TA for: (SJTU-Undergraduate) Project Management, 2013-2016
 - TA for: (SJTU-Undergraduate) Technological Innovation & Management, 2013-2016